 Helping People Navigate Citizenship and Immigration Services

-- The Ombudsman's Office also recommends ways to fix systemic problems that people commonly face when they seek services from USCIS.
+- The Ombudsman recommends ways to fix systemic problems that people face when they seek services from USCIS.

-- Public teleconferences hosted by the Ombudsman's Office share information on specific topics and discuss interactions with USCIS.
+- Share information on specific topics and discuss interactions with USCIS.

 - A summary of the most pervasive and serious problems encountered by individuals and employers applying for immigration benefits with USCIS.